ci.profile(), ci.load(), etc.) delegate to a

 cirron.yaml project config

-cirron.yaml is the project-level configuration file, shared across
+cirron.yaml is the project-level configuration file, shared across the

-that order, picking the first one they find.
-The schema is identical
+platform resolve them in that order, picking the first one they find.

-The full schema covers build, deploy, and serving metadata used by
+The full schema covers build, deploy, and serving metadata used by the

-the CLI and platform.
-See the
+CLI and platform.
+See the CLI docs for the full

 surface.
 The SDK itself reads a narrower subset: